-Under Unix/Linux, the operating system command used to generate the plot is entered into the Print Command text area of the Print Control panel.
-In this string, the characters "%s" will be replaced with the name of the (temporary) file being printed.
-If there is no "%s", the file name will be added to the end of the string.
+Under Unix/Linux, the operating system command used to generate the plot is entered into the Print Command text area of the Print Control Panel.
+In this string, the characters "%s"i will be replaced with the name of the (temporary) file being printed.
+If there is no "%s", the file name will be added to the end of the string, separated by a space character.
 The string is sent to the operating system to generate the plot.

 The temporary file used to hold plot data before it is sent to the printer is not deleted, so it is recommended that the print command include the option to delete the file when plotting is finished.
-In WRspice, the hcopyrmdelay variable can be set to an integer to enable automatic delayed deletion of the temporary file.
+In